Windrose 22: Variants

 This fixed, shoal-draft, fin model has a new cabin top design, made with a new deck mold.
 It was introduced in 1983 and built until 1987.
 It has a length overall of 21.58 ft, a waterline length of 19.00 ft, displaces 2280 lb and carries 900 lb of ballast.
 The boat has a draft of 2.92 ft with the shoal draft keel.

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "Many skippers like to think of both the Windrose 22 and the Balboa 22 swing keel versions as very similar to both the Catalina 22 ... and the Venture 22 ...
 There is some merit in this appraisal, except that, while all four of the boats have roughly the same total displacement (about 1,800 to 2,300 pounds), the Windrose and Balboa have considerably more ballast and less structural materials.
 Best features: These were boats built for economy; used boat prices are lower than average.
 Worst features: Because the boats were built for economy, workmanship and quality is so-so at best."